ilikeorangutans/jarvis/README.md

-# remind-me-bot
+# jarvis

-A matrix that reminds you of things.
-A simple experiment to learn more about matrix.
+A matrix bot for my matrix homeserver.